Dell is making jewelry with reclaimed gold from recycled computer guts

 YouTube drops Logan Paul from Google Preferred and puts his Originals on hold

 A new jewelry line launched this week in literally the last place on Earth any reasonable human being would look for fashion advice.
-But the style gurus at Dell Computers are going for it anyway, announcing a limited edition jewelry collection made from gold mined recycled motherboards.
+But the style gurus at Dell Computers are going for it anyway, announcing a limited-edition jewelry collection made from gold mined from recycled motherboards.

-Dell has partnered with Twilight Actress Nikki Reed on the line, offering up 14- and 18-carat gold rings, earrings and cufflinks.
+Dell has partnered with Twilight actress Nikki Reed on the line, offering up 14- and 18-carat gold rings, earrings and cuff links.
 It’s mostly a bit of a ploy to bring attention to the company’s recycling offerings, let’s be honest, but at least it’s a pretty fun one.

-According to the EPA, somewhere in the neighborhood of only 12.5-percent of e-waste is recycled, resulting in around $60 million in gold and silver being thrown away each year, in the form of old phones.
+According to the EPA, somewhere in the neighborhood of only 12.5 percent of e-waste is recycled, resulting in around $60 million in gold and silver being thrown away each year in the form of old phones.

-Dell says its efficient new recycling processes have made given the company an excess amount of the material, so it decided to do something a bit more interested with the gold, rather than just stockpiling it.
-The Reed-designed circular jewelry is a nod toward the company’s push toward a “closed-loop system” it hopes will help create around a million new motherboards within the next year.
+Dell says its efficient new recycling processes have given the company an excess amount of the material, so it decided to do something a bit more interesting with the gold rather than just stockpiling it.
+The Reed-designed circular jewelry is a nod to the company’s push toward a “closed-loop system” it hopes will help create around a million new motherboards within the next year.

-The jewelry’s up for preorder now, ranging from $78 for a gold ring to $348 for a flashy pair of cufflinks.
-So next time someone asks where you got that flashy new bling, you can say, “dude I got a Dell,” and then show them this video if they’re under 25, so they’ll get the reference.
+The jewelry’s up for preorder now, ranging from $78 for a gold ring to $348 for a flashy pair of cuff links.
+So next time someone asks where you got that flashy new bling, you can say, “Dude, I got a Dell,” and then show them this video if they’re under 25 so they’ll get the reference.

 0